curiousest/curiousest.github.io/_posts/2024-12-03-eagle-and-beavers.md

 "Then we need more intensity." said the eagle.

  "Or you must join us underwater." said the spokesbeaver.

-And the beavers were left to wonder how to surface their intensity while staying underwater.
+The beavers were left to wonder how to surface their intensity, underwater.
-While the eagle was left to ponder whether it was willing to risk drowning for the dam.
+The eagle was left to ponder whether it was willing to risk drowning for the dam.